marijnh/Eloquent-JavaScript/14_dom.md

-{{meta {load_files: ["code/chapter/13_dom.js"]}}}

 {{quote {author: "Friedrich Nietzsche", title: "Beyond Good and Evil", chapter: true}

 Too bad!
 Same old story!
 Once you've finished building your house you notice you've accidentally learned something that you really should have known—before you started.

 quote}}

 # The Document Object Model

-// FIXME better transitions, maybe `children`, fragments, problems with obvious usage

 {{index drawing, parsing}}